Principal component analysis: Further considerations

 The singular values (in Σ) are the square roots of the eigenvalues of the matrix XTX.
 Each eigenvalue is proportional to the portion of the "variance" (more correctly of the sum of the squared distances of the points from their multidimensional mean) that is associated with each eigenvector.
 The sum of all the eigenvalues is equal to the sum of the squared distances of the points from their multidimensional mean.
 PCA essentially rotates the set of points around their mean in order to align with the principal components.
 This moves as much of the variance as possible (using an orthogonal transformation) into the first few dimensions.
 The values in the remaining dimensions, therefore, tend to be small and may be dropped with minimal loss of information (see below).
 PCA is often used in this manner for dimensionality reduction.
 PCA has the distinction of being the optimal orthogonal transformation for keeping the subspace that has largest "variance" (as defined above).
 This advantage, however, comes at the price of greater computational requirements if compared, for example, and when applicable, to the discrete cosine transform, and in particular to the DCT-II which is simply known as the "DCT".
 Nonlinear dimensionality reduction techniques tend to be more computationally demanding than PCA.

+PCA is sensitive to the scaling of the variables.
+Mathematically this sensitivity comes from the way a rescaling changes the sample‑covariance matrix that PCA diagonalises.